google-deepmind/mujoco/doc/computation.rst

    v_{t+h} = v_t + h (M-h D)^{-1} M a(v_t)

-All three single-step integrators in MuJoCo use the update :eq:`eq_implicit_update`, with different definitions of the :math:`D` matrix, which is computed analytically.
+All three single-step integrators in MuJoCo use the update :eq:`eq_implicit_update`, with different definitions of the :math:`D` matrix, which is always computed analytically.

-Semi-implicit Euler with implicit joint damping (``Euler``) For this method :math:`D` only includes derivatives of joint damping.
+Semi-implicit with implicit joint damping (``Euler``) For this method, :math:`D` only includes derivatives of joint damping.
 Note that in this case :math:`D` is diagonal and :math:`M-h D` is symmetric, so Cholesky decomposition can be used.

-Implicit-in-velocity Euler (``implicit``)
+Implicit-in-velocity (``implicit``)
-   For this method :math:`D` includes derivatives of all forces except the constraint forces :math:`J^T f(v)`.
+   For this method, :math:`D` includes derivatives of all forces except the constraint forces :math:`J^T f(v)`.
 These are currently ignored since even though computing them is possible, it is complicated, and numerical tests show that including them does not confer much benefit.
 That said, analytical derivatives of constraint forces are planned for a future version.
 Additionally, we restrict :math:`D` to have the same sparsity pattern as :math:`M`, for computational efficiency.
 This restriction will exclude damping in tendons which connect bodies that are on different branches of